borzari/CMSSW_SPRACE_2018/README.md

  A successful running of the FWLite executable FWLiteWithPythonConfig results in an output file called myZPeak_fwlite.root.

-The output ROOT file myZPeak_fwlite.root is a bit different from myZPeakCRAB.root made in Exercise 17 since we did not make any of the electron histograms.
+The output ROOT file myZPeak_fwlite.root is a bit different from myZPeak.root made in Exercise 17 since we did not make any of the electron histograms.
 The histograms do have the mumuMass, besides, muonEta, muonPhi and muonPt.

  - 0) What is the number of entries in the mumuMass plot ?